jakelever/foodrelations/README.md

 This file describes the two resources to be used (PUBMED and AGRICOLA).
 These are in different formats Pubmed XML and Marc XML respectively.
 The [pubrunner.yml](https://github.com/jakelever/foodrelations/blob/master/pubrunner.yml) requests that they are both converted to BioC XML format before running the associated Python scripts for this project.a

+As noted above, PubRunner can be run in test mode (which uses a smaller version of the resources: AGRICOLA/PUBMED) and hence runs much more quickly.
+This information is also defined in the [pubrunner.yml](https://github.com/jakelever/foodrelations/blob/master/pubrunner.yml) file and used with the --test flag.

+The files in [resources/](https://github.com/jakelever/foodrelations/blob/master/resources/) define where the AGRICOLA and AGRICOLA_TWOFILES data files can be found.
+These aren't currently publically available.

+## Future Ideas

+This is a very simple implementation to show the power of bringing different resources (PubMed, AGRICOLA, PubChem and FoodOn) together using PubRunner.
+Below are a few ideas to improve this:

+- Improve the tokenization using Spacy
+- Clean up the term files using some custom filters
+- Visualisation of the resulting data